 Non-surgical treatment of plantar fasciitis is almost always the first approach.
-This may involve activity modification, medications, injections, boots, braces, splints, orthotics, and a change in shoes.
-If these options fail, you should talk to your foot and ankle orthopaedic surgeon regarding surgery.
+This may involve activity modification, medications, injections, boots, braces, splints, orthotics, or a change in shoes.
+If these options fail to relieve your pain, your foot and ankle orthopaedic surgeon may recommend a plantar fascia release.

 Patients typically go home the same day of their surgery.
 Your surgeon may place you in a splint, boot, or postoperative shoe.
-You may have restrictions on your weight bearing after surgery.
+You may not be able to put weight on your foot after surgery.
 If you have sutures, they may be removed two weeks after surgery

 and then normal weight bearing can resume.